finbourne/luminesce-sdk-python-preview/sdk/docs/SqlExecutionApi.md

 with luminesce.ApiClient(configuration) as api_client:
     # Create an instance of the API class
     api_instance = luminesce.SqlExecutionApi(api_client)
-    convert_to_view_data = {"query":"select * from Lusid.Instrument.bond","name":"Views.MyView","description":"This is a tooltip for the view as a whole","documentationLink":"https://mydocumentationlink.com","viewParameters":[{"name":"MyTextParam","dataType":"Text","value":"Portfolio","isTableDataMandatory":false,"description":"This is a parameter tooltip"},{"name":"EffectiveAt","dataType":"Date","value":"2023-05-03","isTableDataMandatory":false,"description":"This is a parameter tooltip"},{"name":"IsActive","dataType":"Boolean","value":"true","isTableDataMandatory":true,"description":"This is a parameter tooltip"},{"name":"EndUserTable","dataType":"Table","value":"@end_user_table","isTableDataMandatory":true,"description":"This is a parameter tooltip"}]} # ConvertToViewData | Structured Query design object to generate SQL from
+    convert_to_view_data = {"query":"select * from Lusid.Instrument.bond","name":"Views.MyView","description":"This is a tooltip for the view as a whole","documentationLink":"https://mydocumentationlink.com","viewParameters":[{"name":"MyTextParam","dataType":"Text","value":"Portfolio","isTableDataMandatory":false,"description":"This is a parameter tooltip"},{"name":"EffectiveAt","dataType":"Date","value":"2023-05-03","isTableDataMandatory":false,"description":"This is a parameter tooltip"},{"name":"IsActive","dataType":"Boolean","value":"true","isTableDataMandatory":true,"description":"This is a parameter tooltip"},{"name":"EndUserTable","dataType":"Table","value":"@end_user_table","isTableDataMandatory":true,"description":"This is a parameter tooltip"}],"otherParameters":{}} # ConvertToViewData | Structured Query design object to generate SQL from

     try:
         # [EXPERIMENTAL] PutViewDesignToSql: Generates view creation sql from a structured view creation design